The inexact power augmented Lagrangian method for constrained nonconvex optimization: Introduction

 Inexact ALMs explicitly take into account inexactness in the primal update.
-They have been analyzed following the paper by \cite{sahin_inexact_2019}, which establishes an $\widetilde O (\varepsilon^{-4})$ complexity for finding an $\varepsilon$-stationary point of \eqref{eq:nonconvex_problem}.
-Later, \cite{li_rate-improved_2021} employ a triple-loop scheme, based on an inexact proximal point method to solve the iALM subproblems, and obtain an improved complexity $\widetilde O (\varepsilon^{-3})$.
+They have been analyzed following the paper \citep{sahin_inexact_2019}, which establishes an $\widetilde O (\varepsilon^{-4})$ complexity for finding an $\varepsilon$-stationary point of \eqref{eq:nonconvex_problem} under a slightly different regularity condition -- see \cref{sec:ipalm-complexity} for details.
+More recently, \citet{li_rate-improved_2021} employ a triple-loop scheme, based on an inexact proximal point method to solve the iALM subproblems, and obtain an improved complexity $\widetilde O (\varepsilon^{-3})$ under this regularity condition.
 This is the best-known rate of convergence of a first-order method for solving \eqref{eq:nonconvex_problem}.
-Moreover, \cite{lu_single-loop_2022} proposes a single-loop primal-dual method that attains the same $\widetilde O (\varepsilon^{-3})$ complexity.
-All of these works employ the same regularity condition that is used in this work (cf.\,\cref{assump:regularity}).
-We also mention that \cite{lin_complexity_2022} present a penalty method that attains the same $\widetilde O(\varepsilon^{-3})$ complexity.
+Moreover, \citet{lu_single-loop_2022} proposes a single-loop primal-dual method that attains the same $\widetilde O (\varepsilon^{-3})$ complexity under a similar condition.
+We also mention that \citet{lin_complexity_2022} present a penalty method that attains the same $\widetilde O(\varepsilon^{-3})$ complexity.

-To the best of our knowledge, the `nonlinear' or higher-order proximal point method (using prox-term ${\frac{1}{p+1} \Vert \cdot \Vert^{p+1}}$, $p \geq 1$) was first studied by \cite{luque_nonlinear_1987}, who also analyzed its dual counterpart, the `nonlinear' ALM \citep{luque_nonlinear_1986}.
-In addition to being restricted to the convex case, both of these works provide only a local complexity analysis of the outer loop neglecting the inherent difficulty of the H\"older-smooth subproblems -- a challenge that this paper addresses.
-Recently, \cite{nesterov_inexact_2023} studied the joint global complexity of high-order proximal point methods in the convex case; see also \cite{ahookhosh_high-order_2021,ahookhosh_high-order_2024}.
-It's dual counterpart, the power ALM for convex optimization has been recently studied in \cite{oikonomidis_global_2024}.
+To the best of our knowledge, the `nonlinear' or higher-order proximal point method (using prox-term ${\frac{1}{p+1} \Vert \cdot \Vert^{p+1}}$, $p \geq 1$) was first studied in \citep{luque_nonlinear_1987}, which also analyzed its dual counterpart, the `nonlinear' ALM \citep{luque_nonlinear_1986}.
+Besides being restricted to the convex case, these works provide only a local complexity analysis of the outer loop, neglecting the inherent difficulty of the H\"older-smooth subproblems -- a challenge addressed by this paper.
+Recently, \citep{nesterov_inexact_2023} studied the joint global complexity of high-order proximal point methods in the convex case; see also \citep{ahookhosh_high-order_2021,ahookhosh_high-order_2024}.
+Its dual counterpart, the power ALM for convex optimization has been recently studied in \citep{oikonomidis_global_2024}.